Making friends was a much simpler process when we were all younger.

-When I composed Soliloquy for Jillian Hunter for her honours recital in 2018, the piece was such a success, we collaborated again on The Dreaming Tree for my MA presentation in 2020.
-Similarly, I continued to build on my collaborative relationship with Sergio Vega Dominguez, who played the Oboe in my Sound Festival commission, Over the Far Horizon.
-I worked with Sergio again when I composed Reflection O the Hills – a commission from the Doric Board.
-My collaboration with Ben Lunn and Jessica Beetston has lead to a new collaboration with Jessica, Pianist Andy Johnston and fellow colleague and composer Rylan Gleeve.
-This project is in its early stages, but without a doubt, it comes from me reaching out to ask Jessica if she would like me to write something for Viola and Piano.
+When I composed Soliloquy for the honours recital of a fellow musician in 2018, the piece was such a success that we collaborated again on The Dreaming Tree for my MA presentation in 2020.
+Similarly, I continued to build on my collaborative relationship with the oboist in my Sound Festival commission, Over the Far Horizon.
+We collaborated once again, when I composed Reflection O the Hills – a commission from the Doric Board.
 Making musical friends is so important for an up and coming composer.
 Writing music for players in a real-life situation, to begin with, can seem daunting, but it becomes easier the more you do it.
-You become more confident working in rehearsals and talking about your music and how you want your music to be portrayed by your player(s) with every rehearsal, workshop and performance.
-This work will undoubtedly lead to more experience and work.
+You become more confident in rehearsals and talking about your music and how you want your music to be portrayed by your player(s).
+With every rehearsal, workshop and performance your confidence will grow.
+This work will undoubtedly lead to more opportunities for experiences and work.

 Let’s face it, the majority of us composers aren’t lucky enough to have a constant stream of commissions and collaborations coming in.
 I spoke of the concept of working as a composer in two forms.
 I) Pursuing composition as a career – this is extremely difficult, though not impossible.
 II) Working on your musical activities as a passion project, and working to build and develop it into something more fruitful than just a hobby.
 The latter is the approach I have taken with my own practice.
 What do we do when we aren’t working on our music should always drive us forward to eventually creating new music.